sdegutis/90s.dev/site/public/guides/views.md

 This is made possible by carefully designed callbacks registered in the base class's initializer.

-Two patterns emerged over time: flexible views like Split or Center, and axiom views like Button or Label.
-There's an inherent tension between them:
+There's an inherent tension between outer views, which start at the panel's root and dive inwards, and inner views, which start deep and build outwards, until they meet each other.

+Two common layout patterns emerged from this:

-* Flexible views are resized by their parents.
+* Flexible views (e.g. Split or Center) are resized by their parents.
-  But they reposition and often resize their contents, usually in response to being resized.
+  They reposition and often resize their children, usually in response to being resized.
+  These are usually outer views.

-* Axiom views know their own size.
+* Axiomic views (e.g. Button or Label) know and set their own size.
-  They usually don't resize their children, but they can reposition them.
+  They may have children and reposition them, but usually they don't resize them.
+  These are usually inner views.

-Because this system is not rigid or formal, views are able to combine these aspects if approached carefully.
+Because the layout system is neither rigid nor formal, views are able to customize their layout behavior, if approached carefully.
 For example:

 * Spaced is flexible on one axis and axiomic on another.
 * Group usually contains axiomics but can resize them.